AlexandreBidon/AlexandreBidon/README.md

     <img src="/svg/introduction.svg" width="70%" alt="css-in-readme">
 </div>

-I'm a Data Engineer currently working in Paris .
+I'm a Data Engineer currently working in Paris.
 I'm passionate about Data and Software Engineering.

 On my free time, I like to discover new technologies and develop video games!